THE PREMIER MARKETPLACE FOR REAL GEMS

 Some collectors seek out specimens that will cover the full range of hemimorphite colors.
 As such, these gems will typically fetch higher prices.

-Nonetheless, there are options for almost every price point.
+However, there are options that work for almost every price point.

 Rough hemimorphite generally costs between $0.05 to $0.15 per carat.
 Higher-quality specimens can run you between $0.30 to $0.50 per carat.